 Huntsville Town and Liberty Days

-If you’ve lived in Northern Utah during any particular summer, you’ve likely heard of the Huntsville Pancake Breakfast that takes place every year on Independence Day.
+If you’ve lived in Northern Utah during any summer, you’ve likely heard of the Huntsville Pancake Breakfast that takes place every year on the Fourth of July.
 It’s certainly worth adding the tradition to your patriotic holiday, but to take advantage of all Ogden Valley has to offer, here are a few tips from the locals.

 Pancakes for All

-Pancake breakfasts are a staple to kick o the day of festivities.
+Pancake breakfasts are a staple to kick off the day of festivities.
 There’s nothing like gathering with friends and family for this annual tradition.
 Both Huntsville and Liberty offer options for breakfast; Huntsville at 7:00 and Liberty at 7:30.
 There’s always an age old debate as to which town offers the more flavorful fare.
-We don’t have a particular preference on this one, but the overarching recommendation is to get somewhere early, whichever place you choose.
-Let’s face it, if you ip them, they will come.
+We don’t have a preference on this one, but the overarching recommendation is to get somewhere early, whichever place you choose.

 A Tale of Two Parades

-If you’re a traditionalist when it comes to a good Independence Day Parade, then Huntsville’s is the parade for you.
-These offerings include oats, both patriotic and otherwise, bands, fire trucks ancient and modern, some local businesses, the local junior high cheer squad, and a cadre of local politicians.
+If you’re a traditionalist when it comes to a good Independence Day Parade, then Huntsville is the parade for you.
+The parade includes floats, both patriotic and otherwise, bands, fire trucks ancient and modern, some local businesses, the local junior high cheer squad, and a cadre of local politicians.

 Choose Activities Wisely

-Any outsider would most likely consider both of these celebrations as “rural” and “hometown.”
-But the Liberty Days activities have generally been described by the locals as more small town, particularly because of the arena games, such as mutton bustin’, chicken catch, and pig chase.
-These activities emphasize a “hands on” approach to entertainment, and are just as exciting for adults as they are for kids.
+Any outsider would most likely consider both of these celebrations “rural” and “hometown.”
+But the Liberty Days activities have generally been described by the locals as more small town, particularly because of the arena games such as mutton bustin’, chicken catch, and the pig chase.
+These activities emphasize a “hands on” approach to entertainment and are just as exciting for adults as they are for kids.
 There are also more traditional park games like tug-o-war, three legged races, a cake walk and horseshoes.
 These activities all begin after the parade at 10:00 am.

-The activities in Huntsville, on the other hand, start early with the Patriotic 5k or One Mile Fun Run, beginning at 7:00 am.
-The run and pancake breakfast is followed up by a ag ceremony, parade and F-16 (or possibly F-35) y over.
+The activities in Huntsville on the other hand, start early with the Patriotic 5k or One Mile Fun Run, beginning at 7:00 am.
+The run and pancake breakfast is followed up by a Fourth of July ceremony, parade and F-16 (or possibly F-35) flying over.
 Following the parade, the children’s activities begin around 11:00 am and go until 2:00 pm.
-New this year in Huntsville is a decathlon for families of ve.
-They will participate in 10 events for prizes and of course, bragging rights.

 Two Words: Fish.
 Catch.